 The HEAT Program is now open for new applications.
 Contact us at 801-229-3855 to schedule an appointment.
 Applications are accepted by appointment or mail-in only.
 Please be aware phone lines may be busy.

 The Home Energy Assistance Target program, known as H.E.A.T., is a federally-funded energy assistance program.
 The goal of the program is to assist eligible individuals and families meet the higher costs of energy during the winter months.
-The program typically runs from November 1 through April 30.
-Low-income residents of Utah, Wasatch and Summit Counties, including those with children under 5 years of age, the elderly, and those who are disabled, can apply for one-time assistance.
-Because this program provides one-time assistance each program season, it is important for families and individuals to do all they can to keep their utility bills current and to conserve energy.
+The program typically runs from November 1 through April 30, depending upon funding availability.
+One-time assistance can be provided to low-income residents of Utah, Wasatch and Summit Counties.
+Target groups for the program include families with children age five (5) and younger, the elderly, and residents with a disability.

 If your residence is outside of the Utah, Wasatch and Summit County area, please contact the HEAT office that serves your county.
-See http://housing.utah.gov/seal/offices.html for a complete list.
+See http://jobs.utah.gov/housing/seal/offices.html for a complete list.

-• Total household income is at or below 150% of the federal poverty (see Income Chart.)
+• Total household income is at or below 150% of the federal poverty (see Income Chart).

 • The household is "vulnerable," i.e. they are responsible (either directly or indirectly) for paying their home energy costs.
 Indirectly means that a household pays rent and a landlord, trailer park, etc., uses part of that rent to help cover the cost of utilities.